moneil/BBDN-REST400/README.md

 Whether you download or deploy to run the demo you will need to visit developer.blackboard.com, create a developer account and application.
 You will use the key and secret in the heroku deploy page or to update config.py if running locally.

+If running locally you may open the toplevel index.html page to get started with instructions on how to get started.